barry-waldbaum-rl/reat-vm-setup/README.md

 ```

-22. Add a DNS server to the Docker network so hostnames get resolved in the private network.
+21. Add a DNS server to the Docker network so hostnames get resolved in the private network.

-You have two options: BIND or CoreDNS (CoreDNS does not resolve cluster names yet).
+You will have two options: BIND and CoreDNS.
+Only BIND works right now.
+CoreDNS doesn't resolve cluster names yet.

 BIND DNS